dij0s/PETAL/thesis/bachelor_thesis.typ

 Energy planning as defined in the solution requires assessing the energy resources, infrastructure, potential and needs within the municipality.
 The geocontext retriever is responsible for this task.

 Before profiling the municipality, it is essential to identify the different public data sources that are available.
-Throughout its federal and cantonal institutions, Switzerland provides a wide range of public data such as GeoAdmin#footnote("geo.admin.ch"), the geographic information platform of the Confederation which offers direct access to geospatial data and maps.
+Throughout its federal and cantonal institutions, Switzerland provides a wide range of public data such as GeoAdmin#footnote("https://www.geo.admin.ch/en"), the geographic information platform of the Confederation which offers direct access to geospatial data and maps.

 The data originate from various offices commissioned by the Confederation:
 - Swiss Federal Office of Energy (SFOE)